 LMP can now directly assists with your investigation process.
-Azure ATP security alert evidence lists provide the related entities that are involved in each potential lateral movement path.
+Defender for Identity security alert evidence lists provide the related entities that are involved in each potential lateral movement path.
 The evidence lists directly help your security response team increase or reduce the importance of the security alert and/or investigation of the related entities.
 For example, when a Pass the Ticket alert is issued, the source computer, compromised user and destination computer the stolen ticket was used from, are all part of the potential lateral movement path leading to a sensitive user.
 The existence of the detected LMP makes investigating the alert and watching the suspected user even more important to prevent your adversary from additional lateral moves.
 Trackable evidence is provided in LMPs to make it easier and faster for you to prevent attackers from moving forward in your network.

 Lateral Movement paths to sensitive accounts report

 LMP data is also available in the Lateral Movement Paths to Sensitive Accounts report.
 This report lists the sensitive accounts that are exposed via lateral movement paths and includes paths that were selected manually for a specific time period, or included in the time period for scheduled reports.
 Customize the included date range using the calendar selection.

 Security insights are never too late to prevent the next attack and remediate damage.
 For this reason, investigating an attack even during the domain dominance phase provides a different, but important example.
 Typically, while investigating a security alert such as Remote Code Execution, if the alert is a true positive, your domain controller may already be compromised.
 But LMPs inform on where the attacker gained privileges, and what path they used into your network.
 Used this way, LMPs can also offer key insights into how to remediate.